Is your body-mind really doing a job or just you doing a job?

 “For me love is to be in a happy state mentally and physically.

-My and Megda’s life philosophy is same – we both believe that this one time life is our amazing gift that nature has given us, so why not to explore it and enjoy it to the fullest?” she added.
+I and Megda’s life philosophy is same, we both believe that this one time life is our amazing gift that nature has given us, so why not to explore it and enjoy it to the fullest?” she added.

 This was pure love, they both felt deep connection, they both felt deep love.